On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Deformation of locally free sheaves with a fixed subspace of sections

 As a direct consequence of Proposition \ref{dgla D controlla def (E,U)}, we get the following result, already obtained in \cite[Th\'eoreme 3.12]{he}.
 See also \cite[Proposition 3.4]{bgmm03} for the curve case.

 \begin{corollary} The tangent space to $\Def_{(E,U)}$ is $ H^1(D_U)$ and all obstructions are contained in $H^2(D_U)$. \end{corollary}

-\begin{remark} If the ground field is any algebraically closed field of characteristic zero, we expect we can define a dgLa that controls deformations of $(E,U)$ using the Thom-Whitney complex associated with the sheaf of endomorphisms $\End E$ instead of the Dolbeault forms, as observed in Remark. \ref{rmk.Thom-Whitney} \end{remark}
+\begin{remark} If the ground field is any algebraically closed field of characteristic zero, in the same spirit as for deformations of the sheaf $E$ (see Remark \ref{rmk.Thom-Whitney}), we expect to define a dgLa that controls deformations of $(E,U)$ using the Thom-Whitney complex associated with the sheaf of homomorphism of a suitable complex of sheaves \cite{IM}. \end{remark}

 In the following, we briefly focus on smoothness of the forgetful morphism $r: \Def_{(E,U)} \to \Def_E$.
 The following corollary is a direct consequence of Lemmata \ref{rel obst def functors} and \ref{rel obst dgla functors}.
 Otherwise, it can be obtained applying Theorem \ref{teo. liscio se tangete suriettivo e iniettivo ostruzione} to the exact sequence \eqref{seconda successione lunga comologia DU}.